dmlc/xgboost/doc/tutorials/external_memory.rst

 :py:class:`~xgboost.QuantileDMatrix` with :py:class:`~xgboost.DataIter`, XGBoost loads
 data batch-by-batch using a custom iterator supplied by the user.
-However, unlike the :py:class:`~xgboost.QuantileDMatrix`, external memory does not concatenate the batches (unless specified by the ``external_memory_concat_pages``) .
+However, unlike the :py:class:`~xgboost.QuantileDMatrix`, external memory does not concatenate the batches (unless specified by the ``extmem_concat_pages``) .
 Instead, it caches all batches in the external memory and fetch them on-demand.
 Go to the end of the document to see a comparison between :py:class:`~xgboost.QuantileDMatrix` and the external memory version of :py:class:`~xgboost.ExtMemQuantileDMatrix`.

 **Contents**